Why This Recipe Works

 Make-Ahead and Storage

-The burrito is best prepared shortly before serving, though the refried beans can be prepared up to 3 days in advance and the guacamole can be prepared a few hours in advance and refrigerated until ready to use; make sure to press plastic wrap directly against the surface of the guacamole to prevent oxidation, and reheat the refrieds before using.
+The burrito is best prepared shortly before serving, though the refried beans can be prepared up to three days in advance and the guacamole can be prepared a few hours in advance and refrigerated until ready to use; make sure to press plastic wrap directly against the surface of the guacamole to prevent oxidation, and reheat the refrieds before using.

 |Nutrition Facts (per serving)|